cloudify-cosmo/cloudify-stage/conf/README.md

 # Configuration

-The following section describes different types of configuration used in cloudify-stage.
+The following section describes different configuration files used in cloudify-stage.

 ## Application (`app.json`)